 PhD Candidate in Economics at Paris School of Economics (PSE)

-Drug-led development?
-Illegal firms and local employment in Mexico This study examines the impact of drug trafficking organizations on local employment structures in Mexican municipalities and commuting zones from 1990 to 2020.
+This paper looks at the impact of drug trafficking organizations on local employment structures in Mexican municipalities and commuting zones from 1990 to 2020.
 Using data from the Population and Economic Censuses, along with datasets on cartel presence identified from web content, I construct a panel of municipalities and economic sectors.
 The identification strategy employs difference-in-difference and synthetic control methods to assess the effects of drug trafficking organizations on employment by sector and occupation.
 Additionally, I estimate the extent to which these effects are driven by shifts in the legal sector versus increased labor demand in the illegal drug sector.

 Image credit: Mallika Vora for the New Yorker